Breastfeeding an Adopted Baby/Induced Lactation

 - Breastfeeding the Adopted Child (video)

-- Induced Lactation for Adoption or Surrogacy (1 hr. radio interview with experts)
+- Induced Lactation for Adoption or Surrogacy (1 hr. podcast with experts)

-- Breastfeeding Without Birthing (1 hr radio interview experts)
+- Breastfeeding Without Birthing (1 hr podcast with experts)

 - Top Ten Tips for Breastfeeding Your Adopted Child (factsheet)

 Many more Creating a Family interviews with experts, blogs, and fact sheets on adoptive breastfeeding can be found at the icons below.